pkiel/notebook/_posts/2023-12-20-initialMATgrowthRates.md

 - The average growth rate of the MAT corals is indistinguishable from the combination of MAT controls + acrylic controls
 - The abiotic precipitate grew at a rate of 5.08x the control corals.
-  This is within the range (3-20x) of the increased growth rate proposed by some of the extreme early case studies.
-Some of the field studies by other authors which saw a more moderate 20-50% increase in growth rates as determined by total linear extension, falls in line with increases in growth rates seen on different restoration nursery platforms (e.g., Kuffner *et al.* 2017; O’Donnell *et al.* 2017).
+  This is within the range (3-20x) of the increased growth rates proposed by some of the early case studies.
+Some of the field studies by other authors saw a more moderate 20-50% increase in growth rates as determined by total linear extension.
+This moderate increase falls in line with increases in growth rates seen on different restoration nursery platforms (e.g., Kuffner *et al.* 2017; O’Donnell *et al.* 2017), suggesting that the increases from the moderate field studies may be entirely explained by the growth platform and not by electrolysis.
-- From my preliminary abiotic growth rates derived from total alkalinity anomaly incubations, the 3-20x increased growth rates could be achieved if we increased current density to greater than we used in this study (say 3 or 5 $A/m^2$ compared to the 1$A/m^2$ here).
+- From my preliminary abiotic growth rates derived from total alkalinity anomaly incubations, I achieved a spectrum of growth rates which could align with the 3-20x increased growth rates .
+This could be achieved by increasing the current density greater than what we used in this study (say 3 or 5 $A/m^2$ compared to the 1$A/m^2$ here).
   However, this would change the precipitated mineral from calcium carbonate to brucite.